NiGhTTraX/tdd-buffet/README.md

 ### GUI

 Create a Jest suite that automatically starts a Selenium session.
-Browser name and selenium host are read from the environment variables `BROWSER` and `SELENIUM_HOST` respectively.
+Browser name and selenium host/port are read from the environment variables `BROWSER` and `SELENIUM_HOST` and `SELENIUM_PORT` respectively.

 ```typescript
 import { describe, it } from 'tdd-buffet/suite/gui';